 THANKS FOR STOPPING BY!

-My window painting began in Colorado, as a result of the need for privacy, in a small home, where the window coverings made a small home, appear even smaller.
+My vintage window painting began in Colorado, as a result of the need for privacy, in a small home, where the window coverings made a small home, appear even smaller.
 The result of painting, afforded me a well lit space, filled with color, and obscured from outside on-lookers.
-My work has evolved throughout time, and experimentation with different paint formulas and application methods, but the goal has always remained the same.
+My work has evolved throughout time, and experimentation, with different paint formulas and application methods, but the goal has always remained the same.
 I am a creature of light, and dark and dull spaces effect me negatively, similar to how people suffer from seasonal disorders.
 I have extracted many deeper ideas to what motivates me, but I believe that my paintings will resonate on multiple, different levels with others, and I would rather allow the viewer to create their own interpretations.
-I am drawn to organic, free hand, colorful design, but often incorporate black and white patterns, as what I refer to as 'controlled chaos'.
-These patterns create a contrast, that I personally find appealing - checkerboards in particular, that I have always equated to an elevated, cleaner aesthetic.
-In a nod to Mackenzie-Childs, its an unexpected, attractive combination of opposites.
-I recently began to experiment with different levels of depth in my pieces as well, bringing an additional, unexpected aesthetic to them.
+I am drawn to organic, free hand, colorful design, but often incorporate black and white and repeating patterns, as what I refer to as 'controlled chaos'.
+These designs create a contrast, and visual discord, that I personally find appealing.
+The elevated, clean and organized manner of these patterns, mixed with the free flowing lines and colors, in a nod to Mackenzie-Childs, is an unexpected combination of starkly different elements.

 As an artist, I am constantly learning and growing.
 I love seeing all of the beautiful faces and things that are encompassed in a creative community.
 I take great joy in meeting others at shows, when given the opportunity, although current circumstances make these opportunities fewer and further between.
 My greatest hope is that others will appreciate the love and care, that has gone into each and every one of my unique pieces, and that they will appreciate it for years to come, with the ever playful dance, of light and color.